 For more information on selecting the right kind of gas for your Toro lawn mower and ethanol-free options, read my article, “This is the Kind of Gas to Use in Your Toro Mower“.

 Old gasoline can cause clogging problems in your fuel system that can prevent your engine from getting the fuel it needs to start.
 Gas only lasts for about 30 days before it begins to break down.

 The ethanol in the fuel collects moisture.
 When this moisture evaporates it leaves behind a gummy substance that can clog components of your fuel system.
 Ethanol can also cause the parts in your fuel system to begin to degrade.

 Repair: Drain and flush the fuel tank.
 Add fresh fuel that includes a fuel additive to stabilize and clean your fuel system like Sea Foam.
 Read more about the advantages of using Sea Foam Motor Treatment in your Toro.

 Toro Gas Cap Won’t Vent

 You probably didn’t notice there is a small hole in the gas cap to let air pass through so the fuel tank can vent.
-When your Toro cap’s vent is clogged, air is unable to pass through the cap and a vacuum is formed in the fuel tank.
+When your Toro cap’s vent is clogged, the air is unable to pass through the cap and a vacuum is formed in the fuel tank.

 This vacuum restricts fuel from flowing out of the tank.
 Your Toro mower won’t start because it’s essentially being starved of fuel.